Exawind/openturbine/_sources/intro.md

 computational fluid dynamics (CFD) models, like those in the WETO and Office of Science-supported [ExaWind](https://github.com/Exawind) code suite.

-Following are the high-level development objectives for OpenTurbine:
+Following are the high-level development objectives of OpenTurbine:
 - OpenTurbine adheres to modern software development best practices.
 The development process emphasizes test-driven development (TDD), version control, hierarchical automated testing, and continuous integration, leading to a